Hawaiian ukulele parts

-- Kala: Kala is one of the best ukulele brands and is also the one with the best reputation in the market.
+- Kala: Kala is one of the best ukulele brands and is also the one with the best reputation on the market.
 All its products are high-end and its prices are in line with the quality of manufacture.

 - Thomann: It is the most important music store in the world and also manufactures instruments of the highest quality, among them their ukuleles and those of the Harley Benton brand.

-- Leolani: It is a company that since 2010 has been dedicated to the construction of handcrafted quality Hawaiian ukuleles.
+- Leolani: It is a company that, since 2010, has been dedicated to the construction of handcrafted quality Hawaiian ukuleles.
 They themselves claim that their greatest creation is the tenor ukulele which, be warned, is priced at over 250€.

 - Gold Tone: Gold Tone is a family of top quality banjo makers who have also ventured into the ukulele market, using banjo-like, metal-framed constructions.
 They are very good instruments but their prices are high end.